-Rural America still operates on a binary gender system, where biological sex assigned at birth affects most aspects of one’s upbringing, career expectations, and roles within the family.
-The self-sacrifice complex, which disproportionately affects mothers in low-income families, can take the form of staying in patterns of abusive relationships, performing extensive emotional labor for partners and family members, and depriving oneself to ensure the family’s needs are met first.
+Twenty years of watching my mother endure an abusive marriage sparked my research into the female self-sacrifice complex.
+The self-sacrifice complex can take many forms, such as staying in patterns of abusive relationships, performing extensive emotional labor for partners and family members, and depriving oneself to ensure the family’s needs are met first.

 We all need our mothers to make some sacrifices for us to survive.
 However, we as a society have failed to separate the expectations of motherhood from the everyday expectations of women.
 Regardless of whether they are mothers or ever intend to become mothers, women are conditioned to sacrifice their needs for others.
 We have overextended mothers most of all, who now must care for their families, work full-time outside of the home, and tend to most household chores.
 In our patriarchal society, there is no coincidence that we have failed to address the family ideals that benefit men and suffocate women.
 Many scientists and philosophers present theories on what separates humans from animals.
 But something that does not separate us?
 Our species is still built upon the sacrifices of our female members.